Addiction Treatment

 Substance use disorders, including alcohol use disorder, were more comprehensively recognized and categorized in the DSM-III in 1980.
 Alcoholism had a category in the DSM-II, but it was based on subcategories of dependence, episodic excessive drinking, and habitual excessive drinking.[5]

 Currently, alcohol use disorder is classified as a mental disorder in the DSM-5 with specific diagnostic criteria and levels of severity.
-It’s defined as a problematic pattern of alcohol use leading to clinically significant impairment or distress, as manifested by at least two of the following occurring within 12 months:
+It’s defined as a problematic pattern of alcohol use leading to clinically significant impairment or distress, as manifested by at least two of the following occurring within a 12-month period:

 • Consuming large amounts of alcohol or for a longer period than intended